a24525193/Decision-Tree/README.md

 The data is imported as dataframe, and there is no missing value.

-以敘述統計檢查資料分布狀況，
-區分連續型數據跟離散型數據，
-有六個連續型數據，
-對除了time的六個連續型數據檢查是否為常態分布，並做偏態分析，

-值在-1~1 之间为正常值， 正的是右偏，負的是左偏，
-有三個偏態明顯的特徵值分別是
+Check the distribution of data with descriptive statistics.
+Distinguish between continuous data and discrete data.

+We found seven continuous data in the dataset.
+Check whether the six continuous data except 'time' are normally distribution.
+Then I conduct skewness analysis.

+The skewness between -1 and 1 is in the normal value.
+The positive skewness is right skewness, and the negative skewness is left skewness.
+There are three obvious characteristic values of skewness, which are

-creatinine_phosphokinase : 4.46
+**creatinine_phosphokinase : 4.46**

-serum_creatinine : 4.456
+**serum_creatinine : 4.456**

-platelets : 1.462
+**platelets : 1.462**

-接著分出連續型數據的dataframe實際來看一下連續型數據的分布情況

-先看盒鬚圖，可以明顯看出creatinine_phosphokinase,serum_creatinine和platelets的離群值非常多，需要再對此三個特徵值做處理

-接著看常態分佈圖，幾乎所有的數據都是有個高峰的，所以整體來說數據不用太多大處理

-最後來看全部特徵的相對分布圖，可以看到全部特徵的散點圖跟直方圖
+Next, separate the dataframe of continuous data.
+Let's actually see the distribution of continuous data.

+First, look at the box-and-whisker plot.
+We can clearly see that There are many outliers in 'creativity_phosphokinase', 'serum_creatinine' and 'platelets', so we need to deal with these three features.

+Then look at the normal distribution plot.
+Almost all data centers have peaks, so the data need not be processed too much overall.

+Finally, look at the relative distribution map of all features.
+You can see the scatter plot and histogram of all features.

-## 預處理
+## Preprocessing

-對數據的偏態進行處理，對於偏態較嚴重的reatinine_phosphokinase和serum_creatinine，我針對這兩個數據取了對數，對於偏態不大的platelets，我對這個數據做取平方根的處理

-處理完後偏態數值
+To deal with the skewness of the data.
+For 'reatinine_phosphokinase' and 'serum_creatinine' with severe skewness, I took the logarithms of these two data.
+And for 'platelets' with little skewness, I took the square root of this data.

+Skewed values after processing

 creatinine_phosphokinase log : 0.41400698865657504

 serum_creatinine log : 1.583989782127556

 platelets sqrt : 0.17868001456234672

+I also show the results of skewness processing by outputting histograms plots.

-Check the correlation coefficient of the target value with the heat map, then select the features.
+And I check the correlation coefficient of the target value with the heat map, then select the features.

 ## Training and Prediction

-我刪除了三個特徵值，分別為刪掉 "diabetes","sex", "smoking" 為了減少電腦跑程式的負擔和增加準確度，結果證明準確度增加了0.05
+I deleted the three features whose correlation coefficient with the target value 'DEATH_EVENT' are lower than 0.02.

+They are "diabetes", "sex", "smoking".
+In order to reduce the burden of running the program on the computer and increase the accuracy.

-then X and y are divided into training set and test set at a ratio of 8:2.
+Set the other 9 features to X and 'DEATH_EVENT' to Y. Then X and y are divided into training set and test set at a ratio of 8:2.

 Create a Classification.
 Use sklearn's Decision Tree Classifier package to train the model.
 Then get the predicted model.
 Make predictions on testing data.